-Quantitative methods are used to determine antimicrobial minimal inhibitory concentrations (MIC values).
-These MIC values provide estimates of the susceptibility of bacteria to antimicrobial compounds.
+Quantitative methods are used to determine antimicrobial minimal inhibitory concentrations (MICs).
+These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
 The MIC values should be determined using a standardized procedure.

-Standardized procedures are based on a dilution method1 (broth or agar) or equivalent with standardized inoculum concentrations and standardized concentrations of levofloxacin powder.
+Standardized procedures are based on a dilution method (broth or agar) or equivalent with standardized inoculum concentrations and standardized concentrations of levofloxacin powder.
 The MIC values should be interpreted according to the criteria outlined in Table 11.

-• Diffusion techniques:
+Diffusion techniques:

 Quantitative methods that require measurement of zone diameters also provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
-One such standardized procedure2 requires the use of standardized inoculum concentrations.
-This procedure uses paper disks impregnated with 5 mcg levofloxacin to test the susceptibility of microorganisms to levofloxacin.
+One such standardized procedure requires the use of standardized inoculum concentrations.
+This procedure uses paper disks impregnated with 5 mcg levofloxacin to test the susceptibility of bacteria to levofloxacin.

-Reports from the laboratory providing results of the standard single-disk susceptibility test with a 5 mcg levofloxacin disk should be interpreted according the criteria outlined in Table 11.
-Interpretation involves correlation of the diameter obtained in the disk test with the MIC for levofloxacin.
+Reports from the laboratory providing results of the standard single-disk susceptibility test with a 5 mcg levofloxacin disk should be interpreted according to the criteria outlined in Table 11.